 Finding the Best Places to Retire Since 2006!

-Overview: The little unincorporated beach town of Nokomis is between Sarasota and Venice on Florida's southwestern coast.
+The little unincorporated beach town of Nokomis is between Sarasota and Venice on Florida's southwestern coast.
 It reminds many people of what Florida used to be and has a relaxed Gulf Coast vibe.
-Parts of town are wooded, undeveloped and a little bedraggled, but other areas are nicely manicured.

-Beach shacks mingle with expensive residences in neighborhoods dotted with with palm trees, live oaks and pine trees.
+Beach shacks mingle with expensive residences in lush neighborhoods dotted with with palm trees, live oaks and pine trees.
 Fair Winds Village is a 55+ waterfront condominium community.
 Nokomis also has several gated developments, and those on Casey Key may be the most well known.
-This eight-mile long barrier island has some of the most expensive real estate in Florida.
+This barrier island has some of the most expensive real estate in Florida.
 Multi-million dollar beachfront estates are the norm, and celebrities of various sorts make their home here.
-Tourists, on the other hand, seem to bypass Nokomis and head instead to Sarasota, so restaurants and roads are not terribly crowded in the winter.
+Tourists, on the other hand, seem to bypass Nokomis and instead head to Sarasota, so Nokomis restaurants and roads are not terribly crowded in the winter.
 Residents enjoy seafood eateries, casual cafes and at least one Italian bistro.

-Fourteen-mile long Nokomis Beach is a public beach at the end of Casey Key.
-It has pristine white sand, crystal clear water, a boardwalk, concessions, lifeguards, free parking and plenty of seashells.
+Fourteen-mile long Nokomis Beach is a public beach at the end of Casey Key and has pristine white sand, crystal clear water, a boardwalk, concessions, lifeguards, free parking and plenty of seashells.
 Thirty three golf courses are within a short drive.

 Age 45 or Better: 53%